 - A candidate who fails some subjects of the Part I examination shall be allowed to proceed to the second year but will have to sit a supplementary examination in six months’ time.
-Failing the supplementary examination will lead to discontinuation from the course.
+Failing the supplementary examination will lead to the discontinuation of the course.

 Part II Examination

-- Candidates shall, before admission to the Part II (Final) Examination, have submitted an accepted dissertation.
+- Candidates shall, before admission to the Part II (Final) Examination, have submitted an acceptable dissertation.

-- Part II examinations shall be held at the end of the second year, and shall consist of written papers, clinicals/practical and orals.
+- Part II examinations shall be held at the end of the second year and shall consist of written papers, clinical/practicals, and orals.
 The written examination shall carry 40% of the marks and the clinical/practical/oral examination shall carry 60%.
 Candidates must pass both components.

-A candidate who fulfils the above conditions shall be awarded the degree of Master of Science (Urology) of Tumaini University Makumira, KCMU College.
+A candidate who fulfills the above conditions shall be awarded the degree of Master of Science (Urology) of Tumaini University Makumira, KCMU College.